Ruo7Zhao/microplastic_water_interface/README.md

 All notebooks are intended to be run from within their respective directories.
 They are written for Python 3 and rely on standard scientific Python packages (e.g., NumPy, MDTraj/MDAnalysis, Matplotlib).
-Please see the environment file "conda.txt" for details on the software dependencies and installation instructions.
+Please see the environment file "environment.yml" for details on the software dependencies and installation instructions.